-The Armstrong staff and community support the educational success of all students with programs and activities such as PBIS (Positive Behavioral Interventions & Supports), GEMS (Girls Engaged in Math and Science), Math Club, Spanish Club, Field Day, Festival of the Arts, Battle of the Books, Rocketry Club, Girls on the Run, and Sixth Grade Chorus, among others.
+The Armstrong staff and community support the educational success of all students with programs and activities such as PBIS (Positive Behavioral Interventions & Supports), GEMS (Girls Engaged in Math and Science), Math Club, Spanish Club, Field Day, Celebrate Reading and Writing, Battle of the Books, Rocketry Club, Girls on the Run, and Sixth Grade Chorus, among others.

 Armstrong has an active PTA (Parent Teacher Association) organization.
-The PTA provides both academic and social programs, such as Book Fairs, Reading Enrichment, Cultural Arts field trips, family events such as the Winter Festival Dance, and monthly hot lunches and snack days.
+The PTA provides both academic and social programs, such as Book Fairs, Reading Enrichment, family events such as the Winter Festival Dance, and monthly hot lunches and snack days.